Freescale names TI's Lowe as CEO

-Chip maker Freescale Semiconductor Holdings Ltd named Gregg Lowe, a long-time executive of rival Texas Instruments Inc, as its new CEO, sending Freescale shares up 8 percent.
+June 5 Chip maker Freescale Semiconductor Holdings Ltd FSL.N named Gregg Lowe, a long-time executive of rival Texas Instruments Inc (TXN.O), as its new CEO, sending Freescale shares up 8 percent.

 Lowe, who joined Texas Instruments in 1984 and most recently headed analog semiconductors - a key business for TI, will succeed Rich Beyer, who has headed Freescale for four years.